-\ All materials must be returned to the proper place at the end of the class period.
-NO STEALING OR DESTROYING OF LIBRARY MATERIALS.

-\ Library passes for study hall periods must be obtained from the librarian prior to the student going to his/her homeroom in the mornings.
-Check the sign outside the library to see which periods are available for passes.
+- \ All materials must be returned to the proper place at the end of the class period.
+NO STEALING OR DESTROYING OF LIBRARY MATERIALS. - \ Library passes for STAR periods must be obtained from the librarian prior to the student going to homeroom in the mornings.
 A library pass must be signed by a teacher.
-FORGING OF A TEACHER'S SIGNATURE IS PROHIBITED.

-\ Students must have their school ID to check out books from the library.
+FORGING OF A TEACHER'S SIGNATURE IS PROHIBITED. - \ Students must have their school ID to check out books from the library.